 To do it, you just need some simple instructions and the following supplies:

-Once your rose is drawn, use the Cosmo Cricket Resist Pen to draw a highlight along the inside edge of each petal.
-Let the resist dry before moving on... ask me how I know!
+Start with the center of your rose and draw a tiny little blob shape.
+Then draw little, ruffly, edged shapes working your way around the center and getting a little bigger with each round.
+Stop when the rose is the size you like.
+See, easy!
+Once your rose is drawn, use the resist to draw a highlight along the inside edge of each petal.
+Let the resist dry before moving on or you will ruin your brush... ask me how I know!

 Next, you want to put down a wash of pink and yellow over the top of the entire rose.
 This will "highlight the highlights" so you know where they are and give you some tone throughout your flower.

 It looks tricky with the color changing throughout, but it's not!
 Just put some of that red Pixie Paint into the handle of your waterbrush and fill it with water.
 Then, dip into yellow watercolor and start painting from the center out.
 Don't re-dip into that yellow until the color has turned pink.
 Repeat that process, working your way out, until the whole rose has a single coat of paint.